edgecollective/acclima-tdr/README.md

 ## Summary

+**Update: August 5, 2019**

-As of August 5, 2019: we've successfully connected to the sensor using an open source library and retrieved preliminary data.
+We've successfully connected to the sensor using an open source library and retrieved preliminary data.
 Next steps include:

 - Stabilizing the return signal so that measurements are retrieved every X seconds (perhaps this only requires a stable screw terminal connection in lieu of e.g. a breadboard);
 - Writing code to return only a single set of measurements at a time (rather than the current code, which runs on a loop)